Skip advert

 Advertisement - Article continues below

 While Morgan has applied numerous changes across the board, the Plus Four’s powerplant is untouched.
 BMW’s 2-litre B48 turbocharged four-cylinder remains at its heart, sending the same 255bhp and 258lb ft of torque through either a six-speed manual or eight-speed automatic transmission – the 0-62mph sprint comes in 5.2sec or 4.8sec respectively with top speed at 149mph for both.
-While its output doesn’t sound particularly groundbreaking in 2024, a dry weight of just over 1000kg gives it a strong 250bhp/ton power-to-weight ratio.
+While its output doesn’t sound particularly groundbreaking, a dry weight of just over 1000kg gives it a strong 250bhp/ton power-to-weight ratio.

 The cabin has also seen significant updates, with an ‘enhanced’ Sennheiser sound system adding hidden speakers beneath the seats.
 Interior lighting has been tweaked too, with a new aluminium rear view mirror and an enhanced LCD display also part of the facelift.
 As with all Morgans, each buyer can specify virtually any combination of colours and materials, but leather trim comes as standard.